edmundp/IndividualKeepInventory/README.md

 ## Server Requirements:
 - **Java 8**;
-- **If you use a Bukkit-based server (Craftbukkit/Spigot/Paper/etc...):** This was tested in version 1.12.2 of Minecraft; in theory this should work as far back as 1.8.8 though.
+- **If you use a Bukkit-based server (Craftbukkit/Spigot/Paper/etc...):** This was tested in version 1.12.2 of Minecraft; in theory, this should work as far back as 1.8.8 though (and newer versions too).
 - **If you use a Sponge-based server (SpongeVanilla/SpongeForge/etc...?):** This was tested in version 1.12.2 of Minecraft and version 7.3.0 of SpongeVanilla; in theory, as long as your server version supports that API version you should be fine.
 </br></br>